 Cruise lines and CLIA are making meaningful, long term commitments to sustainable tourism following the GSTC standards, to help ensure the world’s natural and touristic sites are preserved for future generations.
 As tour operators, you too can make a real difference for your destination by starting the process of certification to the Global Sustainable Tourism Council (GSTC) standards.
 Naut Kusters, General Manager, Travelife for Tour Operators will detail the certification process.
 In addition, Trino Molina Casares of Aviomar – Mexico and Emma Bell of ID Tours – New Zealand will share their experience to obtain GSTC certification through Travelife.
 Tour Operators attending this session will receive access to key sustainability materials upon registration with Travelife.
-The travel sector in general, and the cruise industry in particular are clearly focused on sustainability likewise, tour operators that are in the process of GSTC certification may likely be rewarded in the post-pandemic tourism environment.
+The travel sector in general, and the cruise industry in particular are clearly focused on sustainability likewise, tour operators that are in the process of certification to the GSTC Criteria may likely be rewarded in the post-pandemic tourism environment.
 Start today and do your part to help make your destination more sustainable and more marketable in the future.

 The cruise industry is developing plans to resume cruise operations in a post-pandemic environment.
 Just as guest and crew safety is key to the cruise restart, so too is the protection and management of cruise destinations.
 Much progress has been made in the tourism sector regarding sustainability.
 The industry and destinations should continue working collaboratively with GSTC to prioritize the preservation of natural assets and cultural heritage, ensuring that sustainability remains on the agenda and in the budget.
 Randy Durband, CEO of Global Sustainable Tourism Council (GSTC) will provide an overview of sustainable tourism and, discuss the impact of the pandemic as well as a vision for the future.
 He will moderate a panel featuring Rob Zeiger, Global Chief Communications Officer, Royal Caribbean Group and Ukko Metsola, Director General, Cruise Lines International Association (CLIA) Europe.
-Learn how Royal Caribbean has led meaningful change by working with tour operators to obtain GSTC certification, sponsored sustainable destination stewardship and changed seafood purchasing standards to make a real difference.
+Learn how Royal Caribbean has led meaningful change by working with tour operators to obtain certification to the GSTC Criteria, sponsored sustainable destination stewardship and changed seafood purchasing standards to make a real difference.
 MSC has also made similar commitments to help support sustainable tourism.
 Likewise, CLIA is providing ongoing leadership to accelerate the sustainable tourism agenda for the cruise industry.
 This is the first session of our 2021 Sustainable Tourism Webinar Series – learn how you and your company can make a difference for your destination, the oceans and the world!

 Alexandra and Nia will give examples on how inboud tour operators (DMCs) collaborate to advance sustainability adherence within destinations they work in: